-- The provisions in Article 30 Sections 6B (Post-Tenure Review Salary Increase), Section 6C (Post-1 - 2 Continuous Appointment Review Salary Increase) and Section 7B (Academic Professional Advancement - 3 within a Job Level Salary Increase) shall not be eligible for renegotiation during the term of this agreement. - 4 The economic provisions of this Agreement will be frozen at the levels that were in effect on the date that
+- The provisions in Article 30 Sections 6B (Post-Tenure Review Salary Increase), Section 6C(Post-1 - 2 Continuous Appointment Review Salary Increase) and Section 7B (Academic Professional Advancement - 3 within a Job Level Salary Increase) shall not be eligible for renegotiation during the term of this agreement. - 4 The economic provisions of this Agreement will be frozen at the levels that were in effect on the datethat statutory bargaining process is concluded.

-5 notification is received until either an agreement on revised economic provisions is reached or the 6 statutory bargaining process is concluded.
+5 notification is received until either an agreement on revised economic provisions is reached orthe 6